-To reverse the river system, the Sanitary District had to construct a 61.3-mile system

-The groundbreaking construction of the Chicago Sanitary and Ship Canal led to the creation of the Chicago Area Waterway System (CAWS) and the reversal of the Chicago River to protect the region's water environment. of canals and waterway improvements that cut through the subcontinental dividing ridge, allowing the river to flow by gravity away from the lake.
+To reverse the river system, the Sanitary District had to construct a 61.3-mile system of canals and waterway improvements that cut through the subcontinental dividing ridge, allowing the river to flow by gravity away from the lake.

 This engineering marvel not only improved environmental conditions for the residents of Chicago but also helped to distinguish the agency around the world and set a tone of visionary environmental engineering accomplishments and scientific breakthroughs.
 The Sanitary District went on to build a hydropower plant, intercepting sewers, pumping stations, and water reclamation plants to clean water, and the agency's mission grew from protecting the lake to creating a flourishing new waterway system.